cindy-fang/nn-mnist-classifier/README.md

 ![image](https://user-images.githubusercontent.com/59906096/146250927-218b678e-945e-4808-afcb-bb6d2ccd8584.png)

-The starter code already converts labels into one hot representations for you.
+The starter code already converts labels into one hot representations.
 Instead of batch gradient descent or stochastic gradient descent, the common practice is to use mini batch gradient descent for deep learning tasks.
 In this case, the cost function is defined as follows:

 ![image](https://user-images.githubusercontent.com/59906096/146250970-96ef4edf-95c6-436b-b766-b7887bfe7476.png)